svermeulen/vim-macrobatics/README.md

 # Advanced Topics

+## <a id="shada-support"></a>Persistent/Shared History

+When `g:Mac_SavePersistently` is set to `1`, the macro history will be saved persistently by taking advantage of Neovim's "ShaDa" feature.
+Note that since ShaDa support only exists in Neovim this feature is not available for Vim.

+You can also use this feature to sync the macro history across multiple running instances of Vim by updating Neovim's shada file.
+For example, if you execute `:wshada` in the first instance and then `:rshada` in the second instance, the second instance will be synced with the macro history in the first instance.
+If this becomes a common operation you might consider using key bindings for this.

+Note also that the `!` option must be added to Neovims `shada` setting for this feature to work.
+For example:  `set shada=!,'100,<50,s10,h` (see `:h 'shada'` for details)

 ## Moving registers

 In some cases you might find yourself making use of multiple macros at once.
 In this case, it is cumbersome to need to navigate the macro buffer history back and forth every time you want to swap the active macro between indexes in the history buffer.
 A better way to handle this case is to save one or more of these macros to named registers and execute them that way instead.
 Macrobatics provides a shortcut mapping that can do this.
 For example, if you add the following to your `.vimrc`: